zettsu-t/sudokusse/sudokusse.md

 |findCandidatesLabel|0x428f57|17,349|FindCandidates|
 |loadXmmRegisters|0x42d31c|-|-|

-### Algorithm to solve sudoku puzzles
+### Algorithm to solve Sudoku puzzles

-I apply steps described in _Shasha[2007]_.
+I apply the steps described in _Shasha[2007]_.

 1. Fill a candidate of a cell if any.
 Apply this to all 81 (9x9) cells.
 1. Find a candidate of a cell if the candidate cannot be set to other cells.
 Apply this to all 81 (9x9) cells.
 1. Repeat 1 and 2.
 If a decrease of the candidates stops, start backtracking. i.e. choose a candidate and repeat 1 and 2 again.

 #### Step 1

-To find a unique candidate of a cell, collect numbers in cells of a row, column, and box that the cell belongs.
+To find a unique candidate of a cell, collect numbers in cells of a row, column, and box that the cell belongs to.
 For example, the size of the number is 8, the rest is the unique candidate.
 This is commonly called _naked single_.